All Products

 Note

-When using the data backfill feature, carefully select the correct business date.
-In DataWorks, the rule is business date = scheduled date - 1 day.
-For example, to backfill a monthly task that runs on the last day of January (January 31), you must select January 30 as the business date.
-If you select any other business date, the backfill instance will perform a dry-run.
+When you use the backfill data feature, pay attention to the selected business date.
+In DataWorks, business date = scheduled run date - 1.
+For example, to backfill data for a month-end task that runs on January 31, set the business date to January 30.
+If you select a different date, the backfill instance will be a dry run.

-On non-scheduled days, a yearly Node performs a dry-run to ensure that downstream dependencies can run as scheduled.
-For more information, see Dry-run.
+On non-scheduled dates, a yearly-scheduled node triggers a dry run to ensure that downstream dependencies can be executed properly.
+For more information, see Dry run.

 Configuration example

-Objective: Schedule the task to run on the 1st and last day of January, April, July, and October each year.
-Instances for these specific dates will run fully, while instances for all other days will perform a dry-run.
+Goal: The task runs on the 1st and the last day of January, April, July, and October every year.
+Instances generated on the specified dates are executed as scheduled, while instances on other days are dry runs.

 Scheduling details